unff/ebaytool/README.md

 - [x] add ngx-store for LocalStorage and SharedStorage decorators
 - [ ] set up main container for header and nav with the touer outlet
 - [ ] add datagrid for items that eventually come back
+- [ ] move configs to ebay.auth

 ## NOTES
+ebayAuth: configs go in, tokens come out, might need to pass a URL for endpoints as well.